sf 0.6-0 news

 Hausdorff and Frechet distance

-For two-dimensional (flat) geometries, st_distance
+For two-dimensional (flat) geometries, st_distance now has the option

 of computing Hausdorff